-20) ’96 Florida Gators
+20) 1996 Florida Gators

 The Gators outscored opponents 612-228.
-After the Gators pulled off a victory in hostile Neyland stadium against No. 2 ranked Tennessee, they never hit a snag until a late season match-up with Florida State.
+After the Gators pulled off a victory in hostile Neyland stadium against No. 2 ranked Tennessee, they never hit a snag until a late-season match-up with Florida State.
 While Florida did suffer a loss, they made this list for a reason.
 Following a heartbreaking 24-21 loss to FSU that spoiled their perfect season, QB Danny Wuerffel and Co. pulled together and took out Alabama in the SEC championship.
-This set the table for a rematch with the ‘Noles, and It was slaughter.
+This set the table for a rematch with the ‘Noles, and It was a slaughter.
 Florida instantly took control of the game and never looked back, punishing FSU to the final tune of 52-20.
 Check out the best bookmakers for betting on football!

-19) ’91 Washington Huskies
+19) 1991 Washington Huskies

-This was legendary Huskies coach Don James finest team.
-The Huskies finished off their undefeated season with a sound beating of Michigan 34-14 and ended the season No. 2 in the AP poll, splitting the championship with Miami.
+This was legendary Huskies coach Don James’s finest team.
+The Huskies finished off their undefeated season with a sound beating of Michigan 34-14 and ended season No. 2 in the AP poll, splitting the championship with Miami.
 Nobody lost by less than a touchdown to these high-powered Huskies, and they were dominant on defense.
 Several of the TD’s scored against UW were scored after the starters had been pulled, as head coach Don James would rather have meaningful experience for his back-ups than to run up the score.
 Defensive tackle Steve Emtman led the defense and was the number one pick in the next year’s draft.

-18) ’69 Texas Longhorns
+18) 1969 Texas Longhorns

-Led by consensus All American tackle Bob McKay, the Longhorns rolled to a perfect 11-0 season.
-In what was billed as the first “Game of the Century”, the ‘Horns defeated No. 2 Arkansas 15-14 to remain perfect en route to a Cotton Bowl victory over Notre Dame.
+Led by consensus All-American tackle Bob McKay, the Longhorns rolled to a perfect 11-0 season.
+In what was billed as the first “Game of the Century,” the ‘Horns defeated No. 2 Arkansas 15-14 to remain perfect en route to a Cotton Bowl victory over Notre Dame.

-17) ’74 Oklahoma Sooners
+17) 1974 Oklahoma Sooners

 Led by an absolutely brutal rushing attack, the Sooners won their first championship under head coach Barry Switzer.
 RB Joe Washington carried home a boatload of honors after his phenomenal year, and DE Lee Roy Selmon was the first pick in the next NFL Draft.
 In their last game of the season against Oklahoma State, the Sooners trailed 13-10 in the third quarter before scoring five touchdowns to give them a 44-13 victory.